Modern twin-engine planes are able to fly and even take off and land with only one engine.

 However, if not possible, a plane may have no option but to land in the ocean.

-Can a Plane Fly Without Any Engines?
+A Plane Can’t Fly Without Any Engines

 No, planes cannot fly without engines.
 At best, modern planes could temporarily glide without engines.